Azure/azure-powershell/src/Workloads/SapVirtualInstance.Autorest/docs/Start-AzWorkloadsSapVirtualInstance.md

 ```

 Start-AzWorkloadsSapVirtualInstance cmdlet starts the SAP application tier and its underlying Virtual Machines, that is ASCS instance and App servers of the system.
-In this example, you can see that system can be started by passing the VIS name, ResourceGroupName and VM Operation flag as inputs.
+In this example, you can see that VMs and SAP can be started by passing the VIS name, ResourceGroupName and StartVM parameter as inputs.

 ## PARAMETERS